AdguardTeam/KnowledgeBase/docs/general/license/what-is.md

 * [activate your license](activation.md) in a product, if you don't have an AdGuard account,
 * bind your license to your AdGuard account and unbind it.

-> When unbinding a license, be sure you record the key in a safe place.
+> When unbinding a license, be sure you write the license key down beforehand or note in some other (safe) way.
 You'll need the key for re-binding your license or transferring it to another account.

 ## How to recover a license key